 Your best bet is to get in touch with the company directly, let them know of the death and ask the company to cancel the contract.
 Put it in writing if you can.

 This won't always work, but it's worth a try.
-If it accepts this, the contract should simply be cancelled, with nothing further to pay.
-If not, the remaining payments may need to be taken out of the deceased's estate as a debt, if there's enough left (see pay off debts).
+If the company accepts it, the contract should simply be cancelled, with nothing further to pay.
+If it doesn't, the remaining payments may need to be taken out of the deceased's estate as a debt, if there's enough left (see pay off debts).

 Robin Paul of Withers LLP says: "Whether you can cancel depends on the contract.
 The legal position is that contracts will carry on against the estate.
 But in practice, most will cancel if asked (the potential publicity if they didn't would be unattractive if nothing else!)
 Contact them ASAP, and cancel what can be cancelled.